 Applicants who are accepted to the MSTP and maintain academic requirements receive full tuition, medical insurance and stipend support throughout their training.
 Ten to twelve candidates are accepted annually.
 Additional financial aid can also be applied for during training.

 Successful MSTP applicants must satisfy the requirements of both the medical and graduate components of the program.
 All matriculants must satisfy the technical requirements in Baylor College of Medicine’s Technical Standards for the School of Medicine.

-Baylor College of Medicine Diversity and Inclusion Policy
+Baylor College of Medicine Equity and Inclusion Policy

-Baylor College of Medicine fosters diversity among its students, trainees, faculty and staff as a prerequisite to accomplishing our institutional mission, and setting standards for excellence in training healthcare providers, promoting scientific innovation, and providing patient-centered care.
-View the Diversity and Inclusion Policy.
+Baylor College of Medicine is committed to providing a safe and supportive environment for all community members as a prerequisite to accomplishing our institutional mission and setting standards for excellence in training healthcare providers and biomedical scientists, promoting scientific innovation, and providing patient-centered care.
+View the Baylor Equity and Inclusion Policy.

 View information on Baylor College of Medicine Student Disability Services.

 - Applications received: 435

 - •Applicants matriculating on July 31, 2023: 13